CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 clamp_bench_lambda/10                510 ns          510 ns      1357904
 ```

-As you probably expected, the performance is similar to our last example, beacuse the assebly is almost the same.
+As you probably expected, the performance is similar to our last example as well!

 ### Clamp with Raw Pointers and std::transform

-Let's see if we still get better performance by using raw pointers with `std::transform`.
-Here is the generated assembly:
+Let's see if there is still a benefit of using raw pointers with `std::transform`.
+Here is our generated assembly:

 ```assembly
  48.89 │1e8:┌─→cmpl    $0x200,(%rbx,%rax,1)